Total Knee Replacement Surgery Considerations

 The Upside of Knee Replacement

-Goodbye to (most) pain - “The number one reason to have TKR is for pain management,” says Brian S. Parsley, MD, clinical associate professor in the department of orthopedic surgery at Baylor College of Medicine in Houston.
-The success of TKR in younger patients: about 90 to 95 percent.
+Goodbye to (most) pain.
+“The No. 1 reason to have TKR is for pain management,” says Brian S. Parsley, MD, clinical associate professor in the department of orthopedic surgery at Baylor College of Medicine in Houston.
+The success of TKR in younger patients: about 90% to 95%.

-A long-lasting fix - An implant can last from 15 to 25 years.
-“If you’re under 60, you’re probably facing a revision [or redo], but the most common revision is usually just an exchange of the plastic insert,” says Dr. Parsley.
+A long-lasting fix.
+An implant can last from 15 to 25 years.
+“If you’re under 60, you’re probably facing a revision [or do-over], but the most common revision is usually just an exchange of the plastic insert,” says Dr. Parsley.
 That means most of the original implant stays, and the surgeon won’t necessarily need to remove more bone.

-Resuming what you love - Sixty years old is too young to give up activities you love because of disabling pain, says Andrew Glassman, MD, chief of adult reconstructive surgery at The Ohio State University Wexner Medical Center in Columbus.
+Resuming what you love.Age 60 is too young to give up activities you love because of disabling pain, says Andrew Glassman, MD, chief of adult reconstructive surgery at The Ohio State University Wexner Medical Center in Columbus.
 “If a procedure can [extend] your ability to do those things for 25 years, that’s reasonable to do.”

 The Downside of Knee Replacement